aaronbare/cityscope.github.io/docs/md/Land-Use-Types.md

 The number of floors is independent of the type and specified separately by the user.
 Therefore, if the user assigns 10 floors to this grid cell, the lower 2 floors will be a mix of 541310 and 541330 and the upper 10 floors will be a mix of 23, 42 and 61.

 In most cases, the type specification will not require such a detailed level of partitioning of types.
-If for example, the grid cell has only a single usage type, the same data format will be used but the upper and lower level list will have length of 1.
+If for example, the grid cell has only a single usage type, the same data format will be used but the list will only contain 1 object of length 1.
 For example, the following represents the NAICS attribute for a grid cell solely devoted to "54" (Professional, Scientific and Technical Services).

 ```json
 {